 - Keep it vegan: Top your chili with a few slices of avocado.

-- I used medium-hot tomato salsa.
-If your picante tolerance is high, choose a โhotterโ salsa.
-You could also use green salsa.
+- I used medium-hot salsa.
+If your picante tolerance is high, choose a “hotter” salsa.
+You could use green salsa, if that’s what you have in your pantry.

-- Hominy brings in toothsome texture and color contrast, but if you donโt have hominy, substitute frozen or canned corn that you’ve rinsed and drained.
+- Hominy brings in toothsome texture and color contrast, but if you don’t have hominy, substitute frozen corn.
+Or rinsed and drained canned corn.
+Another can! 😄

-- You should be able to find canned hominy (affiliate link)in the section with other Mexican foods like the chiles and salsa.
+- Look for canned hominy (affiliate link) in the grocery store section with Mexican foods, like the chiles and salsa.

 Last week, the store was out of kidney beans.
 No worries, I just used a second can of pintos in this recipe.
-As in, If you donโt have one kind of beans for this vegetarian pantry chili, just sub in another kind.
+As in, If you don’t have 3 kinds of beans for this pantry chili, just sub in what you have.

 More home-cooking inspiration: